Anonoei/Palladium/config/README.md

        - SET_PRINT_STATS_INFO: Override to enable the PAUSE helpers above
      - *start.cfg*
        - PRINT_START: Called by slicer before starting print
-       - PRINT_PREPAARE: Prepares the printer for printing
+       - PRINT_PREPARE: Prepares the printer for printing
+     - *states.cfg*
+       - CANCEL_PRINT
+       - PAUSE
+       - RESUME
    - *state.cfg*
      - _STATE_ON: Run when the printer is turned on
      - _STATE_ACTIVE: Run when the printer is active